-We will use the number line to construct five sets of numbers of interest to us:

-• The set $\mathbb{N}$ of natural numbers-Definition 0.5;

-- The set $\mathbb{Z}$ of integers-Definition 0.11; - The set $\mathbb{Q}$ of rational numbers-Definition 0.24; - The set $\mathbb{R}$ of real numbers-Definition 0.25; and - The set $\mathbb{C}$ of complex numbers-Definition 0.31.
+We will use the number line to construct five sets of numbers of interest to us: the set \mathbb{N} of natural numbers (Definition 0.6), the set \mathbb{Z} of integers (Definition 0.12), the set \mathbb{Q} of rational numbers (Definition 0.25), the \mathbb{R} of real numbers (Definition 0.26), and the set \mathbb{C} of complex numbers (Definition 0.32).

-Each of these sets has a different character and is used for different purposes, as we will see both later in this chapter and throughout this book.
+Each of these sets has a different character and is used for different purposes, as we will seeu later in this chapter and throughout this book.

-Natural numbers $(\mathbb{N})$
+Natural numbers (\mathbb{N})

-The natural numbers are the numbers used for counting-they are the answers to questions of the form 'how many'-for example, I have three uncles, one dog and zero cats.
+The natural numbers are the numbers used for counting-they are the answers to questions of the form 'how many'-for example, I have three uncles, three guinea pigs and zero cats.